 - Pay for future equipment purchases

-- Pay for non-reimbursable or unallowable costs per A-21i
+- Pay for non-reimbursable or unallowable costs per the Uniform Guidance

 - Reduce the rate to internal users